 The Engagement Welcome Mat

-The impact of a first impression is inescapable.
-Reams of research confirm that a first impression can be both lasting and hard to reverse, with one study presented by Psychological Science finding a tenth of a second is all it takes to start determining traits like trustworthiness.
-Meanwhile, quickly securing the confidence and trust of new plan members is an increasing concern for insurers.
-As our recent article, The Medicare Advantage Switch Hit demonstrates, the number of members who shop around and ultimately switch plans during the newly extended enrollment periods is growing.
+First impressions and quickly securing the confidence and trust of new plan members is an increasing concern for insurers.
+As our recent article points out, the number of members who shop around and ultimately switch plans during open enrollment periods is growing.

-Ride the Engagement/Retention Cycle
+Ride the Engagement Retention Cycle

 The current focus on member engagement is a positive step toward building relationships that promote retention.
 Recent research from McKinsey on healthcare consumerism found that, “Consumer engagement has become increasingly important for all healthcare industry stakeholders.
 Both payers and providers are now evaluated through rating systems that incorporate customer satisfaction, giving them a strong incentive to enhance the consumer experience.”